Mobile Application Traffic Reveals Multifunctional Use Patterns in Parisian Parks: Ethics Declarations

-We used large-scale traffic data from a major mobile network operator in Paris, collected between January 31 and May 31, 2023 (see \autoref{subsec:data_collection} for data and ethical details).
+We use large-scale traffic data from a major mobile network operator in Paris, collected between January 31 and May 31, 2023 (see \autoref{subsec:data_collection} for data and ethical details).
 First, we identified parks where mobile traffic could be reliably linked to park visitors.
-From a varied sample of 45 parks, we examined usage patterns based on mobile app activity and changes over time.
-Our analysis showed clear differences in mobile app use between parks and other parts of the city, along with distinct time-based patterns.
-These usage profiles allowed us to group parks into three types based on app use, which we linked to the socioeconomic indicators of nearby neighborhoods, validating the co-existence of both the Central-city and Socio-spatial hypothesis in Paris.
+Thus, our study has a focus on medium to large urban parks (minimum 1.2 ha, median 25.5 ha), each with sufficient cellular antenna coverage to allow reliable attribution of traffic to the park area (see \autoref{subsec:park_selection_methodology} for methodology details).
+For the selected 45 parks, we examined usage patterns and found clear differences in mobile app use between parks and other parts of the city, along with distinct time-based patterns.
+These usage profiles allowed us to group parks into three types based on app use, which we linked to the socioeconomic indicators of nearby neighborhoods, validating the coexistence of both the Central-City and Socio-Spatial hypotheses in Paris.